Run Amok Combat Robotics

 Switching the transmitter from 'Mode 2' to 'Mode 1' moves the elevon mix throttle control from the right stick over to the left stick but leaves steering control on the right stick, eliminating any accidental interaction.
 You'll need to add 'spring centering' to the left sick vertical axis, but it's well worth the effort.
 Excessive Steering Sensitivity

-It can be difficult to maintain the delicate touch needed to correct path deviations in combat, and having the robot respond to a small stick input with a large turning motion makes it much more difficult.
+Maintaining the delicate touch needed to control a robot in the heat of combat is difficult.
+Having the robot respond to a small stick inputs with a large turning motions makes it much more difficult.
 An intended small correction becomes way too much and you zigzag ineffectively across the arena.
 Two transmitter adjustments are available to bring this problem under control: 'Dual Rate' and 'Exponential Response'.

 Dual Rate assigns a transmitter switch that will reduce the response of the robot to a specific transmitter stick axis by a specified amount.
 Setting a dual rate on the steering channel will reduce your robot's turn rate to keep your ‘bot composed under normal conditions, but allow a full-rate 'righting spin' or 'victory dance' at the flip of a switch.

-Set up the elevon mix with both throttle and steering channels at 100%, then set up a dual rate on the steering channel with response rates of 50% and 100%.
+Set up the elevon mix with both throttle and steering channels at 100%, then set up a dual rate on the steering channel with response rates of '50 Normal' and and '100 Sport'.
 Adjust as needed, remembering that your stick-throwing gets a bit extreme in combat.

 Exponential Response affects fine-level control in a different way, and may be combined with 'Dual Rate'.
 Setting negative values of 'Expo' reduces the sensitivity of the control stick near the center of stick motion for improved fine control, but increases sensitivity as stick motion approaches the limit of travel to ‘squeeze in’ full response range.